graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/commandline.md

 ## Some basic commands

 Not every command line is the same.
 On Macs, the command line is powered by a program called `bash`.
 On Windows, it is `Powershell`.
 They are very different in a lot of ways, but luckily there are some commands that will work similarly on the two systems.
 Let's practice some!
 Each of these commands should be followed by presing `Enter` or `Return` to run the command.

 Read about the commands below and follow the instructions!

 * **`ls`** will **l**i**s**t the files in the directory (folder) you are currently in.
-  * Type `ls` and press enter to see a list of files. (on Windows, typing `dir` will do the same thing)
+  * Type `ls` and press enter to see a list of files. (on Windows, typing `dir` will do the same thing if you like that better)
 * **`pwd`** will **p**rint the **w**orking **d**irecotry - it tells you what folder you are in!
   * type `pwd` and see what happens.
 You should be in your main user folder.
 Most command lines give you the output of `pwd` right on the command line without typing.
 * **`cd ~`** **c**hanges **d**irectories to your home (~) folder